owncloud-archive/documentation/admin_manual/configuration_files/external_storage/smb.rst

 ownCloud can connect to Windows file servers or other SMB-compatible servers with the SMB/CIFS backend.

-.. note:: The SMB/CIFS backend requires the PHP smbclient module to be installed on the ownCloud server.
+.. note:: The SMB/CIFS backend requires the PHP smbclient module, version 0.8.0+, to be installed on the ownCloud server.
 This should be included in any Linux distribution; on Debian, Ubuntu, CentOS, and Fedora it is ``php-smbclient``.
 See `eduardok/libsmbclient-php <https://github.com/eduardok/libsmbclient-php>`_ if your distribution does not include it; this provides source archives and instructions how to install binary packages.

 You also need the Samba client installed on your Linux system.
 This is included in all Linux distributions; on Debian, Ubuntu, and other Debian derivatives this